interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

     * Private PSK headers SHOULD include `Content-Type: application/json` and `Content-Length: <byte length of data>`

 Note that the sender can send as many payments as they want using the same receiver info.
 The sender SHOULD query the receiver again once the time indicated in the [`Cache-Control` header](#response-headers) has passed.

+> "can send as many payments as they want"
+> Clearly as documented, this protocol describes a session of payments.
+Nothing described here is specified as related to a single payment.

 ## Appendix A: (Optional) Webfinger Discovery